ChrisFugl/DTU-HPC-CLI/README.md

 }
 ```

-Provide your own default settings for all *submit* options:
+Provide your own default settings for any of the *submit* options:

 ``` json
 {